03 Jul The Carretera Austral (Chile) – Off the Beaten Track

 Once the sheep, cattle and the fences were removed the natural vegetation quickly recovered as did the populations of guanaco and the endangered Huemel deer.
 The Guanaco are particularly important for the local puma population, being their main prey species.
 Whilst seeing puma is rare you should see guanaco, Culepo foxes, Chilean flamingos, black-necked swans, viscacha and if the weather conditions are right Andean condor.
 The park is also worth visiting for the variety and beauty of its stunning landscapes.
-There is a visitor centre and a very comfortable Lodge (Valle Chacabuco), which would be an excellent base from which to explore the park whether by vehicle or on one of the many well marked walking trails.
+There is a visitor centre and Explora’s newest property Patagonia Park Lodge, which would be an excellent base from which to explore the park whether by vehicle or on one of the many well marked walking trails.

 4. Baker River & the ‘Confluencia’